tkotani/test/README.md

 It shows help about how to do test.
 To test all of binaries, just do
 >make all

-.
-All tests will require ~10min or a little more.  (nio_gwsc takes ~300sec)
-In cases, nio_gwsc fails, showing
+All tests may require ~10min or a little more.  (nio_gwsc takes ~300sec) In cases, nio_gwsc fails, showing
  >FAILED: nio_gwsc QPU compared by ./bin/dqpu
  >PASSED: nio_gwsc diffnum
 However, we do not need to care its failure sign. (so nio_gwsc test must be improved...). (numerically small differences).

-As the help of make (no arguments), shows
+Help of make (no arguments) at ecalj/TestInstall, shows
->make lmall
-tests only LDA part.
+>make lmall   !tests only LDA part.
->make gwall
-tests only GW part.
+>make gwall   !tests only GW part.

 NOTE (nov19 2014 kino):
 In TestInstall/Makefile.define, we define